-The Great Smoky Mountains are a sight to behold.
+The Great Smoky Mountains are a sight to behold and there are many reasons to visit it.
 The mountain ranges are stretched from Tennessee to the borders of North Carolina, in the southeastern part of the United States of America.
 The lush greenery and beautiful wildlife make this a popular destination for tourists who want to enjoy the outdoors.
 This place support around 1,400 kinds of flower plants and hundreds of species of trees.
 In addition to its natural beauty, the park is home to many attractions that cater specifically to visitors.
 Here are ten things to do in the Smoky Mountains.

 Things to Do in the Great Smoky Mountains